renatolinsdigital/vanilla-js-spa/README.md

 - Searching terms also works in the url
 - Routing between pages keeps navigation history

 ## Project´s intentional restrictions:

 - No Javascript frameworks
 - No DOM/UI libraries such as jQuery or Zepto
 - No bundlers like gulp or webpack
 - No Javascript or CSS processors/transpilers of any nature
-- No package managers(ex: npm, yarn)
+- No package managers like npm or yarn

 ## What was allowed:

 - A CSS framework with a design system approach, since it doesn´t break project´s restrictions
 - Running a local host server(as ES6+ modules require one)
-- A routing library(Also in Vanilla JS) for helping on SPA behaviors
+- A routing library(also in Vanilla JS) for helping on SPA behaviors